Gabe1720/ClassifAI/README.md

   conda activate classifai
   ```

 - Now, redirect to the folder of this repository on your local device, and install the requirements.txt libraries:
+  -`pip install -r requirements.txt`